-- The "off" (or sky) frame is subtracted from the "on" (or object) frame. - If stacked.flat_index==TRUE the result is flat-fielded using the input master flat field. - Static bad pixels are indicated (stacked.mask_ind=1) or not (stacked.mask_ind=0).
-If stacked.mask_ind=1: - If stacked.ind_index is FALSE bad pixels are interpolated over a given range defined by stacked.mask_rad and using the information on the slitlet edge positions contained in the SLIT_POS frame - If stacked.ind_index is TRUE bad pixels are indicated by multiplying the frame by the bad pixel map. - If stacked.warpfix_ind==TRUE the distortion is corrected using a given kernel (stacked.warpfix_kernel). - Finally some quality control is performed on the resulting stacked frame by monitoring the number of saturated pixels (stacked.qc_thresh_max) and the maximum flux.
+- The input arc lamp frames (which can be "on" or "off" frames, or dark calibrations, or objects or sky frames) are stacked. - The "off" (or sky) frame is subtracted from the "on" (or object) frame. - If stacked.flat_index==TRUE the result is flat-fielded using the input master flat field. - Static bad pixels are indicated (stacked.mask_ind=1) or not (stacked.mask_ind=0).
+If stacked.mask_ind=1: - If stacked.ind_index is FALSE bad pixels are interpolated over a given range defined by stacked.mask_rad and using the information on the slitlet edge positions contained in the SLIT_POS frame. - If stacked.ind_index is TRUE bad pixels are indicated by multiplying the frame by the bad pixel map. - If stacked.warpfix_ind==TRUE the distortion is corrected using a given kernel (stacked.warpfix_kernel). - Finally some quality control is performed on the resulting stacked frame by monitoring the number of saturated pixels (stacked.qc_thresh_max) and the maximum flux.